crookshanked/i-ching/README.md

 Written in Python perhaps?
 Other candidates - ruby?

-[p.s. holy shit this merge was messy]
+[p.s. holy shit this merge was messy. one more edit for testing slack integration.]